mmf81428/Data-Dawgs-MIST-4610-Project-1/README.md

 This information will tell Delta which regions and states they should focus their marketing towards as these areas are where their most frequent flyers are located.
 In turn, knowing this information can also give Delta an idea about areas they should make sure they are providing the best quality services and flights to their most loyal customers.

-8. Display the number of times a flight as arrived at each airport.
+8. Display the number of times a flight has arrived at each airport.

 <img width="578" alt="Screenshot 2024-10-13 at 5 03 01 PM" src="https://github.com/user-attachments/assets/62468af3-33ce-4e87-8b22-a4048b17dad5">

 This will tell Delta where their planes fly to the most and give an idea of the locations where they should focus their services and quality of their lounges on.
+This may also help tell management how to adjust flight scheduling to accommodate to more customers by scheudling more flights at these aiports.

 9. Display the airplane brand that is used the most at Delta.